ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 The criteria for inclusion in the list are as follows.
 The dataset should:
 - [x] be released as [open data](https://opendefinition.org), i.e. it can be freely used, modified, and shared by anyone for any purpose.
 For example, a viewer that enables viewing the data, but one that does not allow downloading it, is not considered to be a case of open data.
+In addition, the dataset should be relatively easy to download, not requiring expert knowledge or esoteric workflows.
 - [x] be created and released by a governmental authority, such as national mapping/cadastral agency, regional government, or city administration.
 - [x] contain 2D spatial data on buildings (i.e. footprints).
 For example, non-spatial datasets (e.g. spreadsheets or aggregated statistics) and point-based datasets (e.g. geocoded addresses) are not considered for this project due to their limited usefulness in geospatial workflows and urban studies.